apocalyptech/swh2save/README.md

 but keep it in mind!
 Even if previous similar edits have worked fine, it's possible that this could encounter an edge case which results in an invalid save file.
 Keep backups of your saves, and use with caution!

+Note too that one known deficiency of the utility is that it currently *cannot* cope with mid-mission savegames.
+I believe it'll probably fail before it's even had a chance to read those in, but definitely don't use the utility on mid-mission savegames; they are likely to end up corrupted even if the process finishes.

 Format Info
 ===========